Michele Bachmann eyeing run for Franken's Senate seat

 - The comments come on Democrat Al Franken's final day in the Senate

-(CNN)Former GOP congresswoman and presidential candidate Michele Bachmann said Tuesday she is considering running for Democratic former Sen. Al Franken's Minnesota seat.
+(CNN)Former GOP congresswoman and presidential candidate Michele Bachmann says she is considering running for Democratic former Sen. Al Franken's Minnesota seat.

-Bachmann, who was a member of Congress representing Minnesota until 2015, told "The Jim Bakker Show" that she's mulling over whether she should run.
+Bachmann, who was a member of Congress representing Minnesota until 2015, told "The Jim Bakker Show" in an interview that aired last week that she's mulling over whether she should run.
 Franken announced he would leave the Senate following accusations that he had groped several women, and his final day as a senator is Tuesday.

 "I've had people contact me and urge me to run for that Senate seat," Bachmann said.
 "The only reason I would run is for the ability to take these principles into the United States Senate," she said, later adding, "The question is should it be me?
 Should it be now?
 But there's also a price you pay.
 And the price is bigger than ever because the swamp is so toxic."

-Note: CORRECTION: A previous version of this story misstated when Bachmann spoke with Bakker.